julianandrews/yablocks/README.md

 ## Usage

-yablocks waits for events and outputs text to stdout.
+yablocks waits for events and outputs text to `stdout`.
 For the most part, you'll just want to pipe the output of yablocks to your status bar.
+For
-For instance:
+instance:

     yablocks | dzen2